×

 @inproceedings{rodriguez2021uav,

-author={Rodríguez-Gómez, J. P. and Tapia, R. and Gómez Eguíluz, A. and Martínez-de Dios, J. R. and Ollero, A.},
+author={Rodríguez-Gómez, Juan Pablo and Tapia, Raul and Gómez Eguíluz, Augusto and Martínez-de Dios, José Ramiro and Ollero, Anibal},

-booktitle={2021 Aerial Robotic Systems Physically Interacting with the Environment},
+booktitle={Aerial Robotic Systems Physically Interacting with the Environment},

-title={{UAV} Human Teleoperation using Event-Based and Frame-Based Cameras},
+title={UAV Human Teleoperation using Event-Based and Frame-Based Cameras},

 year={2021},